powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.1.12 Change: Blinking dash in Ytd-lp menu options -Download Default -Download Choose -Self Destruct changed to ~

+          Change: Clipboard was saved when entering Yt-dlp >>> Download List and restored on quit even if the clipboard was cleared while in Yt-dlp >>> Download List -Default List.
+Now the clipboard isn't restored if cleared.

+          Fix: The default playlist could be deleted.
+          Message: The default playlist list can't be deleted.
+It can only be cleared . . .

 ###  v4.1.09 Change: Clipboard is no longer cleared when entering or quitting -Default List in Yt-dlp >>> Download List.

 ###  v4.1.08 Removed one line that was accidently pasted with last update.